Usage

 2. Data Visualization

-Follow these steps to visualize the processed data in LW-VIZ or Foxglove Studio:
+Follow these steps to visualize the processed data in LW-VIZ:

-- Open browser: Open the LW-VIZ visualization platform.
+- Launch LW-VIZ: Open the LW-VIZ visualization platform.

 assets/default_layout.json. - Load Data Streams: Simultaneously load the source file